Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

 Figure 5.2.
 Sequence Diagram for Task 1 and 2.

-A sequence diagram is provided for task 1 and 2 for an admin to log in to the management tool, and create a new user.
+A sequence diagram is provided for task 1 and Task 2 for an admin to log in to the management tool, and create a new user.
 This flow begins with an administrator required to log in, however there is no need to log out after a task is completed.
-Thus, an administrator can freely do multiple tasks in one session.
+Thus, an administrator can freely execute multiple tasks in one session.

 ## 5.2.
 Task List
 A sample task list for an administrator: